baldengineer/youtube-comment-grabber/README.md

 5. Copy `.env_sample` to `.env`
 6. Edit `.env` to include your Youtube Data API v3 API Key.
 7. Edit `.env` to include your local timezone (([Here is a list of supported pytz timezones](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568)))
-8. Create (or edit) `last_check.txt` with date format `YYYY-MM-DD HH:MM:SS` (in your timezone).
-Good starting point is 24 hours ago.
-9. Edit `video_ids.txt` to contain at least 1 video id you want to check.
+8. Edit `video_ids.txt` to contain at least 1 video id you want to check.

 ## Setup Python Virtual Environment
 Here's the three steps that need to happen before the script runs.
 You only need to do #1 and #3 once.